uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 ![](images/open-with.png)

 Alternatively just copy the path of the file and paste it into the address bar of your browser prefixed by `file:///`.
-For example if the file name is `C:/Users/Example/Desktop/hello.html`, you can open the file by typing `file:///C:/Users/Example/Desktop/hello.html` into the address bar and hitting `Return`:
+For example if the file name is `C:/Users/Example/Desktop/hello.html`, you can open the file by typing `file:///C:/Users/Example/Desktop/hello.html` into the address bar and hitting <kbd>Return</kbd>:

 ![](images/address-bar.png)